Revaycolizer/data-display/README.md

 The DataDisplay class is a dynamic PHP data table renderer built with Sweet Alert and Bootstrap.
 It supports adding, editing, deleting, searching, joining tables, and pagination — all from a fluent interface.

+### Required Packages For The Magic To Work
+1. Sweet Alert 2
+2. DataTable
+3. BootStrap 5
+4. Doctrine (optional)

 ### ✨ Features

 🗃 Dynamic table rendering with Bootstrap